jm0535/dains/data/README.md

 # Data Analysis in Natural Sciences: Datasets

- This directory contains datasets used in the book "Data Analysis in Natural Sciences: An R-Based Approach" by Dr. Jimmy Moses.
+ This directory contains datasets used in the book "Data Analysis in Natural Sciences: An R-Based Approach" by Jimmy Moses.

  ## Dataset Overview